 As a child, I was taught to eat everything on the plate in front of me – regardless of whether I liked it or not.
-It’s a mentality that’s still with me now, some 30-years later; so if I’m in a restaurant, I always eat everything I’ve ordered.
+It’s a mentality that’s still with me now, some 30-years later; so if I’m in a restaurant, I always try to eat everything I’ve ordered.

-To ensure I’m not wasting food (or money) at home, I only buy food I know that I’m going to be able to consume.
+To ensure I’m not wasting food (or money) at home, I only buy food I know that I’m able to consume.
 For example, about a year ago I stopped buying milk; I could never finish even the smallest carton before it turned sour (even when sharing it with my cats), so I’ve switched to instant coffee sachets instead.